The slightly tart, spicy chicken turns mellow when simmered in coconut milk. Serve with jasmine rice.

 - 1/2 cup chopped cilantro

 In a medium bowl, combine the chicken pieces with the lime zest and juice.
-Let sit for 15 minutes or up to 1 hour.
-Set aside.
+Let sit for 15 minutes (at room temperature) or in the refrigerator for up to 1 hour.

 Adapted from "Delia's How to Cook: Book Two," by Delia Smith (BBC Worldwide Publishing, 2001).